enspiral/handbook/guides/airnz.md

 # Air NZ Airpoints Program

+- [ ] check if this is still relevant

 ## Context

 There is a special way of contributing funds to Enspiral that does not involve money.
 You can contribute so-called “Airpoints” through Air New Zealand’s frequent flyer program.
 These airpoints could help the Commons to pay flight tickets or goods from the Airpoint Store. **By connecting your personal Airpoints Account you will keep 100% of your miles in your personal airpoints account AND contribute 20% additional airpoints to Enspiral.**